 Seen sitting below the SeaTrek-recreated Wallace Research Hut, Dr. George Beccaloni shows his enthusiasm for the book The Malay Archipelago, written by one of his heroes Alfred Russel Wallace, the 19th century naturalist and explorer who proposed the theory of evolution by natural selection in tandem with Charles Darwin.

-Sitting below the Seatrek recreated Wallace research Hut(photo left) Dr. George Beccaloni shows his enthusiasm for the book “The Malay Archipelago” written by one of his heroes Alfred Russel Wallace.
-George is a zoologist, evolutionary biologist and historian of science, who worked at London’s Natural History Museum (NHM) for more than 20 years on butterflies and other insects.
-He enjoys natural history photography and travel and has visited Indonesia multiple times, twice as a speaker on SeaTrek tours.
-George has studied Wallace’s life and work for c.
-16 years and is the founder and Director of the Wallace Correspondence Project.
-In 1999 he set up the Wallace Memorial Fund, which restored Wallace’s grave in Dorset and paid for several memorials to him, including a bronze statue now in the NHM.
+George Beccaloni is a zoologist, evolutionary biologist and historian of science, who worked at London’s Natural History Museum (NHM) for more than 20 years on butterflies and other insects.
+He enjoys natural history photography and travel and has visited Indonesia many times, including as ship’s naturalist on multiple SeaTrek tours.
+George has studied Wallace’s life and work for more than 20 years and is the founder and Director of the Wallace Correspondence Project.
+In 1999 he set up the Wallace Memorial Fund, which restored Wallace’s grave in Dorset and paid for several memorials to him, including a magnificent bronze statue now in the NHM.